journalehsan/bomi/src/mpv/DOCS/man/input.rst

     Network cache fill state (0-100.0).

 ``cache-size`` (RW)
-    Total network cache size in KB.
+    Network cache size in KB.
 This is similar to ``--cache``.
-This allows to set the cache size at runtime.
+This allows setting the cache size at runtime.
 Currently, it's not possible to enable or disable the cache at runtime using this property, just to resize an existing cache.

+    This does not include the backbuffer size (changed after mpv 0.10.0).

     Note that this tries to keep the cache contents as far as possible.
 To make this easier, the cache resizing code will allocate the new cache while the